 When home security is of a greater concern, here’s what I recommend: Mount one on each side of the house somewhere.

 Motion light locations will be somewhat dictated by the layout of your home’s exterior and the surrounding land configuration including driveways, walkways, property entrance points, etc.

-I believe a best case scenario is to have two perimeters of light.
-One installed farther out, which would be triggered first, and the second perimeter based on the home itself.
+If your property is big enough, I believe a best case scenario is to have two perimeters of light around the house.
+One installed farther out, which would be triggered first (probably solar lights).
+The second perimeter is based on the home itself.

 The first perimeter (furthest away) will require either permanent installed 120-volt AC wiring to each location, or the use of solar powered lighting systems.

-The second perimeter (at the house) can also be handled either way, but you will get more light with a 120-volt system (normal house power).
+The second perimeter (at the house) can also be handled either way, but you will get more light (lumens) with a 120-volt AC system (normal house power).

-In summary, consider your home and property security with consideration of motion lights.
+In summary, consider outdoor motion lights for your home and property.
 Go outside and walk your perimeter.
 Visualize yourself as the intruder and discover the weak spots where you may get on to your property undetected.
 Bathe these locations with motion lights.